 The Next Generation Warning would strengthen public radio and television stations’ infrastructure to help advance critical public safety applications, including enhanced alerting and warning capabilities to serve all Americans.

 Managed by the Department of Education, Ready To Learn is a competitive grant program that helps support the creation of highly researched, educational children’s media content and community outreach targeted to help kids from low-income families ages 2-8 succeed in school.
 More than 100 research and evaluation studies show that children make academic gains in science and literacy when they watch public television’s educational programming and play complementary, interactive online and mobile games.
 Learn More about Ready To Learn

 Why is federal public media funding important?

-Federal funding for CPB, Interconnection and Ready To Learn amounts to about $1.35 per American.
-It is a relatively small investment that ensures:
+Federal funding for CPB, Interconnection and Ready To Learn amounts to about $1.40 per American, a relatively small investment that ensures: